-In addition to ensuring a safe work environment, WHS legislation imposes a positive duty on officers to undertake a process of due diligence and take proactive steps so as to ensure compliance.
+In addition to ensuring a safe work environment, WHS legislation imposes a positive duty of your officers to undertake a process of due diligence, and, to take proactive steps to ensure your business is WHS compliant.

-This means that HR professionals and senior management may be held personally liable for workplace injuries, unless he or she is able to demonstrate that they have taken reasonable steps to:
+This means that HR professionals and senior management may be held personally liable or be convicted of an offence, unless they’re able to demonstrate that they have taken reasonable steps in order to:

-- acquire and maintain knowledge of any applicable WHS legislation;
+- acquire and maintain knowledge of any applicable WHS legislation and WHS matters;

-- ensure that the organisation has complied with its obligations under the applicable WHS legislation and any specific regulations regarding safe work practices in that industry.
+- ensure that the organisation has complied with its obligations and duty under the applicable WHS legislation and any specific regulations regarding safe work practices in that industry;

 How HR Assured can help